EdiFabric/EDIFACT.NET/README.md

 ```

 ## 2. Requirements
 - Visual Studio, compatible with the supported .NET versions.
+[Download Visual Studio](https://visualstudio.microsoft.com/downloads/).
-- Minimum .NET Framework 4.5 or .NET Core 3.1.
-All projects target .NET Framework 4.5, however, the Target Framework from each project's properties can be changed to .NET Core 3.1.
+- Minimum .NET Framework 4.8 or .NET 6.
-- EdiFabric trial DLLs and serial number.
+- EdiFabric DLLs and a trial serial number.

 ## 3. Serial Key and EdiFabric trial DLLs
 [Download the serial key](https://sowl.co/oApEt).
-The serial key is included in the file serial.key in folder edifabric-trial.
+The serial key is included in the file serial.key in folder edifabric.
 Ensure it is there and that the file is not empty.
-The serial key is loaded in the file SerialKey.cs in project EdiFabric.Examples.EDIFACT.Common.
+The serial key is loaded in the file SerialKey.cs in project EdiFabric.Examples.X12.Common.
 Open the file and ensure that the serialKeyPath is correct.
-If the serial number is invalid or the file is missing, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.
+If the serial key is invalid or the file is missing, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.
-The trial DLLs are in folders net45 (for .NET Framework 4.5+) and netcoreapp3.1 (for .NET Core 3.1+).
+The trial DLLs are in folders net48 (for .NET Framework 4.8+) and net6.0 (for .NET 6+).

 ## 4. Setup
 Rebuild the solution.
 If there are any build errors, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.